Ozzie Albies Preview, Player Props: Braves vs. Rockies

 Ozzie Albies At The Plate

-- Among the qualifying hitters, he ranks 51st in batting average, while his on-base percentage ranks 79th and he is 13th in slugging.
+- Among the qualifying batters in MLB play, he ranks 60th in batting average, 94th in on-base percentage, and 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.